tellproject/tell/README.md

 - Google Sparsehash
 - Intel TBB
 - JeMalloc
+- LLVM
+- Java 8 (if you want to build telljava)

 Also please make sure to have a new enough (> 3.0) version of CMake installed on your system.